Dark Moor: Background

-Dark Moor was formed in 1993 in Madrid, Spain, and recorded their debut album, Shadowland, in the summer of 1999.
-Dark Moor played live supporting Demons and Wizards on their Spanish tour.
+Dark Moor was formed in 1993 in Madrid, Spain, and recorded and released their debut album, Shadowland, in 1999.
+Dark Moor began the recording sessions for their second album, The Hall of the Olden Dreams, in Italy in August 2000.

-Dark Moor began the recording sessions for their second album, The Hall of the Olden Dreams, in August 2000 at New Sin Studios with producer Luigi Stefanini.
-During these recording sessions, the band recorded their cover of "Halloween", which was included on the CD The Keepers of Jericho part I - A Tribute to Helloween (Arise Records).

 Their EP The Fall of Melnibone was released in June 2001.
-This EP was a limited edition; 1500 copies were released and only for the Spanish market.

-Dark Moor began the recording of their third album, The Gates of Oblivion, in Autumn 2001 at New Sin Studios.
+Later that year the band began the recording of their third album, The Gates of Oblivion, which was released in 2002.
 Dark Moor signed with the major label JVC for the Asian release.
 The band played 18 gigs at festivals such as Rock Machina, Viña Rock and Nit De Reis.
 After the first part of the tour, keyboardist Roberto Peña left the band and they were forced to finish the tour with a guest musician.

-In August 2003 Dark Moor recorded four new exclusive acoustic tracks along with a string quartet, to be included in Between Light and Darkness, which was released in April 2003.
-Due to differing points of view regarding the musical direction for the next Dark Moor album, vocalist Elisa Martin, guitarist Albert Maroto and drummer Jorge Sáez decided to leave Dark Moor to start a new band.
+In August 2002, Dark Moor recorded four new exclusive acoustic tracks along with a string quartet, to be included in the EP Between Light and Darkness, which was released in April 2003.
+Due to differing points of view regarding the musical direction for the next Dark Moor album, vocalist Elisa Martin, guitarist Albert Maroto and drummer Jorge Sáez decided to leave Dark Moor to start a new band, Dreamaker.
+That band made two albums before splitting up; Human Device (2004) and Enclosed (2005).